By Christie Vanover | Published December 8, 2018 | Last Updated February 28, 2023

 Both cherry and pecan woods balance nicely with the spicy mustard hot sauce.

-Smoke for about 30 minutes.
-It will be a little pliable, but that’s okay.
+After 30 minutes, it will still be a little pliable, but that’s okay.
 As the glaze cools, it hardens into sweet, spicy, salty, smoky candy that melts in your mouth.

 Smoked Spicy Mustard Brown Sugar Bacon